 If you want to have a good idea, start by having lots of ideas.
-And if you want to have lots of ideas start by exploring the world around – again.
+And if you want to have lots of ideas, start by exploring the world around – again.
 With a fresh set of eyes.
+Unplug from the computer!

 I wrote this article for myself with the intent to create a checklist of sources and places to find inspiration when looking to generate ideas at the start of a project or when stuck.
 There are others around, but I found them all to be pretty average and basically just clickbait.

 I wanted something that was honestly helpful.
 Something I could refer to at the start of each new project.
 The article is a work in progress but a pretty good starting point (I think).

 There is plenty of overlap between research for creative purposes, such as inspiration and new ideas and traditional market research, which is focused on understanding customers and developing insight for a marketing strategy.

 The intent of this article is not to be about market research.